top of page

 5. Delegate wisely

-Prepare early: Steven Covey created the Four Quadrants Framework, with activities grouped by importance and urgency.
-Preparing falls in the category of Important but Not Urgent.
+Plan Ahead: Steven Covey introduced the Four Quadrants Framework, which classifies activities based on their importance and urgency.
+Planning ahead is categorized as Important but Not Urgent.

-Improve continuously: Small, growing businesses have plenty of opportunities for improvement.
-Many activities are performed for the first time or infrequently, and there is a learning curve for each.
-If handled properly, each activity will be performed better and more quickly over time.
+Improve Continuously: Small, expanding businesses have numerous chances for enhancement.
+Many tasks are undertaken for the first time or not very often, requiring a learning curve for each.
+With proper management, each task will be executed more efficiently and effectively over time.

-Delegation can also be external -- to suppliers, consultants, or outsourced professionals.
-External delegation can provide access to resources and skills not available internally.
-By wisely delegating to trusted external providers, the company expands its capabilities and accelerates its growth.
+Delegation can also occur externally, involving suppliers, consultants, or outsourced professionals.
+This type of delegation grants access to resources and expertise not found within the organization.
+By carefully delegating to reliable external partners, the company enhances its capabilities and fosters faster growth.

-Example: Let’s see how Accelerating Decision Making is impacted by utilizing the five keys:
+Example: Let’s explore how Accelerating Decision Making is influenced by applying the five keys:

-Focus decreases the number of decisions to be made.
+• Focus reduces the number of decisions that need to be made.

-Preparing early means that key decision inputs are available when needed.
+• Preparing early ensures that essential decision inputs are available when required.

-Delegating frees up leadership time for making quality decisions.
+• Delegating allows leadership to have more time for making high-quality decisions.

 The result – good decisions made quickly without unnecessary risk.
 (Accelerating Decision Making will be explored in more detail in a future article.)